 This Indian dish was inspired by a recent dinner to one of my local Indian restaurants, The India Restaurant in Artesia.
-Eric and I were dining with our best friends (fellow foodies), and had an Indian food craving.
+Lorenzo and I were dining with our best friends (fellow foodies), and had an Indian food craving.
 We all decided to order a sample of the combination dinners to enjoy an array of favorite dishes and taste some new ones as well.
 I’m so happy that we did because butter chicken was something that I hadn’t enjoyed yet.
 One bite of butter chicken and I fell in love – the richness and warmth of the chicken was so intoxicating.
 I loved it so much that I wanted to recreate the dish at home.

 Butter chicken is typically cooked in a Tandoori oven, which is a special oval shaped clay oven that withstands lots of heat and really gives the chicken it’s distinct flavor.
 I don’t have a special Tandoori oven but used my Dutch oven instead and it turned out fantastic.
 Butter chicken is simply Tandoori chicken and then cooked in a butter and yogurt sauce topped with a creamy tomato sauce.
 You will moan in delight with each bite because it’s almost as good as the restaurants.
 This is best served over basmati rice and plenty of garlic naan.

 Adapted from Closet Cooking

 Chicken Marinade: 1 pound chicken breasts, boneless and skinless, cut into 1 inch pieces ½ cup Greek plain yogurt juice and zest of one lemon 1 onion, diced 2 to 3 garlic cloves, minced finely 1 teaspoon fresh ginger, grated 1 tablespoon garam masala 1 tablespoon paprika 1 teaspoon cumin seeds 1 teaspoon coriander ½ teaspoon crushed red pepper flakes